-Currently, I am a PhD candidate in the School of Histories and Humanities, Trinity College Dublin, having previously earned my B.A. in English and History, as well as my M.A. in Medieval Studies, at University College Dublin.
-My doctoral research examines writers’ attitudes towards Ireland and its people during Plantagenet rule in twelfth-and thirteenth-century England.
+I am a PhD candidate in the School of Histories and Humanities, Trinity College Dublin, having previously earned my B.A. in English and History, as well as my M.A. in Medieval Studies, at University College Dublin.
+My doctoral research examines writers’ attitudes towards Ireland and its people during Plantagenet rule in England, c.
+1169–c.
+1272.

-Aside from my historical research, I am interested in academic governance, teaching methodologies and practice, and public outreach.
+Aside from my historical research, I am interested in academic governance, pedagogy, and public outreach.

 |Areas of expertise||

 My primary area of expertise is Anglo-Irish relations and history in the twelfth and thirteenth centuries.
-Additionally, I have specialist knowledge in a number of auxilliary areas including the history of the Anglo-Norman Invasion of Ireland; the interactions between the various peoples of medieval Ireland and Britain; and the intellectual thought which influenced the represention of foreigners within the contexts of the twelfth and thirteenth centuries.
+Additionally, I have specialist knowledge in a number of auxilliary areas including the history of interactions between the various peoples of medieval Ireland and Britain; and the intellectual thought which influenced the represention of foreigners within the contexts of twelfth- and thirteenth-century Europe.

-Aside from my research on the twelfth and thirteenth centuries, I have completed extensive archival work on Henry Sheares (1753–1798) and John Sheares (1766–1798), United Irishmen and barristers who were executed for high treason on 14 July 1798.
+I have also gained experience researching later periods in Irish history, including the seventeenth, eighteenth and early nineteenth centuries (see my 'Experience' section for further details).
+As a historical consultant, I have completed extensive archival work on Henry Sheares (1753–1798) and John Sheares (1766–1798), United Irishmen and barristers who were executed for high treason on 14 July 1798.

 Daryl Hendley Rooney